akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 To deactivate data quality insights from an attribute group:
 1. Go to `Settings/Attribute groups`
 2. Click on an `Attribute group` name
-3. Turn `Data Quality activation` button to No
+3. Set `Data Quality activation` to No

  [disable attribute group from dqi](dqi-disablement-attribute-group.html)